outpaddling/Coding-Standards/README.md

     bash.

-    2. Parsing files in /proc is not portable.  /proc is deprecated on FreeBSD and the files use different formats on different Unix systems.
+    2. Parsing files in /proc is not portable.  /proc is deprecated on FreeBSD and the files use different formats on different systems.

     3. Don't require Linux-only features such as cgroups or FreeBSD jails.
     Using them is fine, but make them optional.